 - Sexual Intercourse — Any penetration of the female sex organ by the male sex organ.

 Improper relationship between educator and student is a second-degree felony punishable by up to 20 years in prison and/or a fine of up to $10,000.

-Under Texas Penal Code § 21.12(b-1), alleged offenders can present certain affirmative defenses when prosecuted for improper relationship between educator and student.
-An affirmative defense allows an alleged offender to admit to otherwise prohibited conduct without being criminally liable if he or she:
+Under Texas Penal Code § 21.12(b-1), alleged offenders can present certain affirmative defenses when prosecuted for the improper relationships between educator and student.
+An affirmative defense allows an alleged offender to admit to otherwise-prohibited conduct without being criminally liable if he or she:

 - Was the spouse of the enrolled student at the time of the alleged offense; or